polarisadvisor/devlake-dashboards/README.md

 The dashboards are provided under the same Apache 2.0 license as DevLake and may be used under the terms of the license.

+# How to use
+These dashboards are shipped in a drop-in replacements for the grafana image that ship with Devlake.

+- `docker pull polarisadvisor/devlake-dashboards:latest`
+- Replace the standard grafana image in `docker-compose.yml` with this image.
+- Stop and restart the containers.

+The setup assumes that the dashboards connect to the datasource named `mysql` defined in the standard grafana setup on devlake.

+You are also free to import individual dashboard json files into your current Devlake instance.

+# Issues
+They are still WIP, so probably not usable in any serious sense yet, but if you try them out and find issues do raise them here.